aisamji/iitech3/README.md

 Transformation File
 -------------------
 The transformation file contains a set of transformations to be applied to an HTML template.
 These transformations can change the top (i.e. National) picture and/or any of the articles.
 The transformations are described by an identifier, a target, and one or more content descriptors.
+For a sample file, view transform_sample.yml.

 ### Content Descriptors
 Content descriptors form are the most important aspects of transformation files.
 Content descriptors come in 2 main flavors.
 They can be a text literal . . .